the-quetzal-community/.github/profile/README.md

-We are a community available for anyone to participate in, with the purpose of developing and encouraging the creation of collaborative creative spaces available under an [Approved License](https://the.quetzal.community/approved-licenses) where users can share their creations and retain free usage rights to their work.
+We are a community available for anyone to participate in, with the purpose of developing and encouraging the use of collaborative creative spaces available under an [Approved License](https://the.quetzal.community/approved-licenses) where users can share their creations and retain free usage rights to their work.